spynetS/Captain/readme.md

 # Declarations
 I, Alfred Roos, declare that I am the sole author of the content I add to this repository.
+I, Stefan Strand, declare that I am the sole author of the content I add to this repository.